 Steps for Making and Serving the Tea

-Step 1 If you haven’t used the teapot for a while, rinse it out first with hot water.
+Step 1: Rinse the pot.
+If you haven’t used the teapot for a while, rinse it out first with hot water.

 Never use your hands or metal to handle the tea leaves.
 Use only scoops made of bamboo or wood.
 The best way to store tea is in a glass jar, in the refrigerator.